glitchlover/LinkedNotes/✍🏻 Permanent Notes/🏛University/Semester 2020 Fall/Theory of Computation/CFG ( Context Free Grammer ).md

 - by adding the precedence rules or other context sensitive parsing rules

 #### Removing Ambiguity By Precedence and Associativity rules
-An ambiguous grammar may be converted into an unambiguous grammar by implementing-
+An ambiguous grammar may be converted into an unambiguous grammar by implementing #card
 - Precedence Constraints
 - Associativity Constraints